SAP-archive/xsk/modules/basis/basis-auditlog/src/main/java/com/sap/xsk/auditlog/client/README.md

 * `configuration-changes` - for configuration change logs

 The payload contains the log, you want to save in the `Audit Log`.
 Most of them have identical structures - the same properties, but a small subset of them require additional properties.
-More about the requirements for each log type can be found [here](https://github.wdf.sap.corp/xs-audit-log/audit-service/tree/master/audit-spec).
 The `Audit Log Service` service guarantees that if the log is successfully saved, then status code `201` with the id of the `log` will be returned.

 Two of the common log properties - `tenant` and `user`, are of a particular interest.